mkozjak/node-telnet-client/README.md

 Since version 0.11.x, we have moved from using ```new Buffer``` to ```Buffer.from```, because when the library is used with latest Node.js, it issues a deprecation warning (see [PR #63](https://github.com/mkozjak/node-telnet-client/pull/63)).
+Also, since version 0.12.x, we have moved to ECMAScript 6 to utilize class and scoping features.

 This means we have moved exclusively to Current and LTS Node.js releases.
-Should there be any problems with it, please check if the corresponding issue is opened, and if not, open the issue so we can reach out and try to solve the deprecation problem.
+Should there be any problems with it, please check if the corresponding issue is opened, and if not, open it so we can reach out and try to solve the deprecation problem.

 ## Usage example
 ### Callback-style